 - pressures on individuals including family breakdown, low educational qualifications, insecurity of employment and alcohol and substance misuse.

 There are inequalities in suicide risk.
 People in the lower socio-economic positions are at highest risk of suicide whichever indicator is used - job, class, education, income or housing.
 As you go down each rung of the social ladder the risk of suicide increases, even after taking into account underlying mental health problems.
-The suicide rate is more than three times higher in the most deprived areas compared to the least deprived areas.
+The suicide rate is nearly three times higher in the most deprived areas compared to the least deprived areas.

 Suggestions as to why low social position increases suicide risk include